 We have not generated revenues and have incurred operating losses since inception, and we expect to continue incurring losses from operations for the foreseeable future.
-Until we recommence sales of the AMID Stapler or commercialize another product, we will not generate any revenues.
+Until we recommence sales of the AMID Stapler® or commercialize another product, we will not generate any revenues.
 Our research and development expenditures are expected to expand significantly as we expand clinical trials for our Gastroplasty Device and other of our product candidates.
-While we have reduced marketing and distribution expenditures during the suspension of sales of the AMID Stapler, we expect to make significant investment in inventory and the hiring and training of marketing, sales and customer service personnel prior to recommencing sales in the second half of 2011.
+While we have reduced marketing and distribution expenditures during the suspension of sales of the AMID Stapler®, we expect to make significant investment in inventory and the hiring and training of marketing, sales and customer service personnel prior to recommencing sales in the first quarter of 2012.
 We have funded our operations to date primarily with proceeds from the private placement of equity and from advances under credit facilities available to us.
 Because of the numerous risks and uncertainties associated with the development and commercialization of our products and product candidates, we are unable to estimate the precise amounts of capital outlays and operating expenditures associated with such development and commercialization activities.
 Our future capital requirements will depend on many factors, including the progress and results of our clinical trials, the duration and cost of discovery and preclinical development, and laboratory testing and clinical trials for our product candidates, the timing and outcome of regulatory review of our product candidates, the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing patent claims and other intellectual property rights, the number and development requirements of other product candidates that we pursue and the costs and results of commercialization activities, including product marketing, sales and distribution activities and the implementation of improved commercial manufacturing processes.
-In order to fund all of our planned operations, including the anticipated expansion of clinical trials for the Gastroplasty Device, we will require additional external financing.
-However, if adequate funds are not available, we may be required to delay, reduce the scope of or eliminate our research and development programs, reduce our planned commercialization efforts or obtain funds through arrangements with collaborators or others that may require us to relinquish rights to certain product candidates that we might otherwise seek to develop or commercialize independently.
-In the event that we reduce our research and development programs and commercialization efforts, and reduce our discretionary expenditures, we believe that our \$1.8 million cash balance as of March 31, 2011, together with the \$4.0 million availability under our existing line of credit, will be sufficient to fund existing operations through March 31, 2012.
+In order to fund all of our planned operations, including the anticipated expansion of clinical trials for the Gastroplasty Device, we will require additional external financing beyond the Credit Facility.
+However, if adequate funds are not available, in order to continue operations the Company may be required to delay, reduce the scope of or eliminate our research and development programs, reduce our planned commercialization efforts or obtain funds through arrangements with collaborators or others that may require us to relinquish rights to certain product candidates that we might otherwise seek to develop or commercialize independently.
+We believe that our \$594,000 cash balance as of June 30, 2011, together with the \$4.0 million availability under our existing line of credit, will not be able to fund operations through and beyond June 30, 2012 without securing additional funds through the issuance of equity and/or debt.
+No assurance can be given that additional financing will be available to the Company on acceptable terms, or at all.
+This uncertainty raises substantial doubt about the Company's ability to continue as a going concern.
+The accompanying financial statements do not include any adjustments that might be necessary as a result of the outcome of such uncertainty.